JuliaAstro/DustExtinction.jl/docs/src/color_laws.md

 ```

 and also support units via [Unitful.jl](https://github.com/painterqubits/unitful.jl) and its subsidiaries.
-Notice how the output type is now a `Unitful.Gain`.
+Notice how the output type is now `Unitful.Gain`.

 ```jldoctest
 julia> using Unitful, UnitfulAstro